Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Methodology

-We propose Sentinel, a lightweight framework that approaches context compression from an understanding-centric perspective.
-Rather than training a compression model end-to-end or estimating sentence importance using external heuristics, Sentinel treats context compression as a problem of decoding how a language model internally understands and utilizes retrieved context when answering a query.

-Formally, given a query $q$ and a retrieved context $C = \{s_1, s_2, \dots, s_n\}$ composed of sentences, the goal of context compression is to select a subset $C' \subseteq C$ that preserves the information actually used by the model to answer $q$.
-Under this formulation, compression decisions are grounded in the model’s internal inference behavior, rather than in generation outputs or predefined utility metrics.
+Sentinel approaches query-aware context compression by decoding how LLMs utilize retrieved context during inference.
+Given a query $q$ and a retrieved context $C = \{s_1, s_2, \dots, s_n\}$ composed of sentences, Sentinel aims to select a subset $C' \subseteq C$ that preserves the contextual information utilized by the model when answering the query.